Camp is Joanne's Home

 Leon is dedicated to our skill-based learning approach to activities because he learned to sail at camp and this learning has spawned a love of sailing that takes him to cruising grounds around the world.

 As the "camp dad" Leon's mission is to teach boys that they can be permitted to express the full range of human emotions, not only the "I have to be tough" mentality that society expects of men.
 He teaches male staff how to run Boys Circles and works with all staff making sure that camp is a safe place to be whoever you are.
 Leon also teaches other camp directors about Arowhon's work with boys.

 “Compassion” is Mara’s middle name

 Mara has a Masters in Social Work from Columbia University in New York, where she honed her counselling skills and knowledge.
-Mara's kitbag includes super strong skills at active listening, conflict mediation and brining out the best in every child.
-She's worked as a fund-raiser and administrator at the Learning Disabilities Association of Ontario and Gilda’s Club.
+Mara's kitbag includes super strong skills at active listening, conflict mediation, and bringing out the best in every child.
+She's worked as a fundraiser and administrator at the Learning Disabilities Association of Ontario and Gilda’s Club.

 Deep Roots at Arowhon

 Mara follows her mom Joanne’s footsteps as the fourth generation Kates running Arowhon.
 She started camp at age seven and grew up to be Head Riding Instructor, Junior and then Inter Girls Section Head, and a Head Counsellor for three summers before joining the year-round team.